 Road salts include sodium chloride (NaCl), calcium chloride (CaCl2), potassium chloride (KCl) and magnesium chloride (MgCl2).
 The City of Calgary only uses sodium chloride and calcium chloride.
 Roads salts used for snow and ice control may be solid or liquid brines.

 Health Canada released a report in 2001 that indicates road salts are not harmful to humans.
-However, a 2001 assessment report by Environment Canada indicates that road salts are entering the environment in amounts large enough to pose a risk to plants, animals, birds, fish, lake and stream ecosystems and groundwater.
+However, a 2001 assessment report by Environment Canada indicates that road salts can enter the environment in amounts large enough to pose a risk to plants, animals, birds, fish, lake and stream ecosystems and groundwater.

-As a result of the scientific assessment, Environment Canada recommended adding road salts to Schedule 1 (Priority Substances List) of the Canadian Environment Protection Act (CEPA).
+As a result of this scientific assessment, Environment Canada made recommendations to add road salts to Schedule 1 (Priority Substances List) of the Canadian Environment Protection Act (CEPA).
 This recommendation led Environment Canada to release the Code of Practice for the Environmental Management of Road Salts in 2004.
 For more information on Environment Canada's Code of Practice, visit Environment Canada and type "road salts" in the search box.

-The City of Calgary has a Road Salt Management Plan in accordance with Environment Canada's Code of Practice.
-The goal of the plan is to improve environmental protection without compromising road safety
+The City of Calgary’s snow response is guided, in part, by a Road Salt Management Plan in accordance with Environment Canada's Code of Practice.
+The goal of the plan is to improve environmental protection without compromising road safety for our citizens.

 The City's Salt Management Plan outlines best practices for salt use and storage.
 For example:

-- Controls – Electronic controls are used on all of The City’s sanding and salting equipment.
+- Controls – Electronic controls are used on The City’s sanding and salting equipment.
 These controls are set to deliver precise amounts of sanding and salting product and are calibrated regularly.

-- Preventing wind erosion of road salt products.
+- Prevent wind erosion of road salt products.

-- Preventing stockpile run-off by keeping precipitation off stored products.
+- Prevent stockpile run-off by keeping precipitation off stored products.